Uncyclopedia: Site-wide pranks

 Some jokes involve the entire website, sometimes including a re-skin of the main page, such as with holiday themes.
 In 2012, as a parody of Wikipedia's black-out protest against the Stop Online Piracy Act (SOPA) et al., Uncyclopedia blocked all content for a day with a notice claiming to support the bills.
 A tradition of April Fool's Day front page pranks occurs on the wiki, including a "blood donation" plea banner to spoof wiki donation banners on April 1, 2014.
 For one week in 2013, the Wikia fork interrupted viewing with a claim that the site was unavailable, spoofing a notice on the NASA website during the United States federal government shutdown of 2013.

 Traditions

-Each year, Uncyclopedia writers create a list of 100worst reflections of that year, marking website milestones or simply news.
+Each year, Uncyclopedia writers create a list of 100 worst reflections of that year, marking website milestones or simply news.
 Most years, the creators of the list reveal that they have once again put off the list until the last second, and simply skip a large chunk to get to a hundred in time.
-Other Uncyclopedia traditions include creating a "top10" list of articles for each year, chosen by popular vote.
+Other Uncyclopedia traditions include creating a "top 10" list of articles for each year, chosen by popular vote.